charlieCollins/MoodGenre/README.md

 Use Spotify Auth SDK to auth.
 Use Spotify SDK to control player, manage playlists, and discover music (recommendation via Echo Nest).
-Use Amazon Rekognition API to take pictures (selfies or otherwise) and determine facial "sentiment."
+Use Google Vison API to process images (selfies or otherwise) and determine facial "sentiment."
 Based on sentiment auto start a corresponding playlist.
-(Don't steal my concept, patent pending -- and don't search for patent pending on github!)

 Other ideas:
 * do the opposite of sentiment, cheer me up, make me sad?